datatrail-jhu/01_chromebookintro/manuscript/10_useful_apps.md

 ### Suggested Apps quiz

-?
-TRUE/FALSE: Web apps cannot be accessed on your Internet Browser.
+?1 TRUE/FALSE: Web apps cannot be accessed on your Internet Browser.

 a) TRUE
 B) FALSE

+?1 TRUE/FALSE: Web apps can be accessed on your Internet Browser.

+A) TRUE
+b) FALSE

+{choose-answers: 4}
-?
-Which of these apps is great for keeping track of meetings?
+?2 Which of these apps is great for keeping track of meetings?

-a) DataCamp
-b) Tweetdeck
 C) Google Calendar
+o) DataCamp
+o) Tweetdeck
-d) DocHub
+o) DocHub
+o) Angry Birds

+{choose-answers: 4}
-?
-Which of these apps improves communication between team members?
+?3 Which of these apps improves communication between team members?

-A) Slack
+C) Slack
-b) DataCamp
+o) DataCamp
-c) DocHub
+o) DocHub
-d) Angry Birds
+o) Angry Birds
+o) Evernote

 {/quiz}